Yellowstone to Yukon Conservation Initiative: Priorities

+Conservation achievements

+From 1993-2018, the actions of Y2Y and partners resulted in an 80.5 percent increase in growth of key protected areas.
+During the same time period, protected areas in the Yellowstone to Yukon region grew by 7.8 percent, by 41,424 mi2.

+Research shows the Yellowstone to Yukon region is home to the world’s most intact, least developed mountain system with 15.6 percent protection.
+The lands for this percentage are drawn from the IUCN protected area categories.

 In popular culture

 The story of Pluie the wolf inspired a storyline on the television show The West Wing.
 The season 1 episode, The Crackpots and These Women, has a character played by Nick Offerman proposing the construction of an "1,800 mile wolves-only roadway" to White House Press Secretary C. J. Cregg.

 Photography and media

 A 2005 book by Karsten Heuer, Walking the Big Wild: From Yellowstone to the Yukon on the Grizzly Bears' Trail, detailed the wildlife biologist and park warden's 18-month journey with his dog from Yellowstone National Park in Wyoming to the Canadian Yukon by hiking, skiing, and paddling across mountains, forests, and rivers.

 In 2011, Yellowstone to Yukon: the Journey of Wildlife and Art, a collaborative exhibition curated by the National Museum of Wildlife Art, the Whyte Museum of the Canadian Rockies, artist Dwayne Harty, cofounder Harvey Locke and the Yellowstone to Yukon Conservation Initiative featured images, art and stories from the Yellowstone-to-Yukon region, and was eventually published as a book.